dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 <br>

 When you first launch a server you will be placed on a login node.
 The login node is designed to be landing place to get you onto the server and you should move to a compute/compile node if you plan to do any work.
 Thus, almost everytime you launch a server you should run the following commands to get off the login node.
+For today we will not be doing any computational tasks on the node, so we skip over this.

 If you spawned a server using JupyterHub, then you can ssh to the node in which your server spawned.